longle2718/sas-client/README.md

 This is the source code of the swarm acoustic service ([SAS](http://acoustic.ifp.illinois.edu))'s client.

-The repo for the server is at https://bitbucket.org/longle1/sas-servers
+The repo for the servers is at https://bitbucket.org/longle1/sas-servers

 The repo for the sensor is at https://bitbucket.org/longle1/sas-sensor